Putting Our Community First

 Who is responsible for handling probate?

-What are the steps involved in the probate process?
+What are the steps of the probate process?

 Before an estate can be settled, the executor has several important duties to fulfill as a part of the probate process.
 These responsibilities can vary depending on each unique situation, but here are some common examples of the steps involved: